taras-git/WebAppTester/README.md

 ## Page Object (PO) Pattern

-This framework uses PO to separate page classes from tests classes.
+This framework uses PO to separate page classes from tests.web classes.
 There are 2 main base classes:
     BaserPage.java
     BaseTestCase.java